Project YA Editorial

 For the past several years, in addition to working as an editor, I've been volunteering my time to tutor young writers who are either just learning the craft or who are honing their skills to become professionals.

 Now I've teamed up with my good friend and fellow editor, Sarah Wright, to launch PROJECT YA EDITORIAL, a campaign for providing new and emerging writers in the young adult genre with tools and connections they need to get published.
 We're passionate about YA stories.
 They've stolen the readers' hearts of all ages, including ours, and we love their unique flare for tapping into the problems that all of us face while growing up.
 But some of their predictable plotlines and corny love triangles have given them a bad reputation.
 So we're challenging you to write something that will flip this genre on its head!

 Each summer, we're co-hosting a YA writing contest, where writers can submit their short stories for a chance to win free professional editing services from myself and Sarah.
 The winner from that year will be featured on this website as well as Sarah's site and on the Tumblr blog From Mind to Paper.
 Plus, they'll be given a stellar prize pack that includes great books on the craft of writing, such as The Emotion Thesaurus by Angela Ackerman and Becca Puglisi.
 We're also working on setting up an agreement for publication with an online literary magazine for the winner.

 Details about the contest and the criteria for entering can be found below!

-The Submission Box is currently Closed
+The Submission Box is Closed until further notice

 This is a big project, and we need your help!